smart-data-models/data-models/agile-standardization-principles.md

-# Agile standardization principles
+# Agile Standardization Manifesto
-Version 1.02
+Version 1.03

-Agile data standardization is based on a few principles:
+The Manifesto for Agile Standardization (MAS) describes the 7 principles of Agile Standardization

 0. Don't just standardize, be agile and standardize
 1. Do not reinvent the wheel